pranavraj575/swarm_coppeliasim/README.md

     For some reason there is no way to tell Coppeliasim to look in different folders for ```.lua``` files.
     Not sure if this is because Coppeliasim is silly or because I am.
 Either way, this method works.

-7. Install the ROS2 Coppelia package according to the [tutorial](https://www.coppeliarobotics.com/helpFiles/en/ros2Tutorial.htm)
+5. ### Install the ROS2 Coppelia package "according to the [tutorial](https://www.coppeliarobotics.com/helpFiles/en/ros2Tutorial.htm)"

     However, the tutorial sucks, so following the directions below will work